ME

 Teresa’s Big Idea:

-Teresa’s project is two-fold.
-Students will study the path of the Sun and the Moon in reference to our place on Earth over the course of the school year.
-Using telescopes the students will collect data and plot the path of the Sun and Moon.
-The students will look at cyclic patterns that include seasons and phases of the moon.
-During the project, students will predict sunrise and sunset, position of the Sun and Moon, and Eclipses based on the data collected.
-Students will learn how to at the structure and function of the Sun and connect it with light, energy, and how it affects matter.
-The culminating event being a STEAM Fair.
+Teresa’s project was two-fold.
+Students studied the path of the Sun and the Moon in reference to our place on Earth over the course of the school year.
+Students used telescopes to collect data and plot the path of the Sun and Moon.
+The students looked at cyclic patterns that included seasons and phases of the moon.
+During the project, students predicted sunrise and sunset, position of the Sun and Moon, and Eclipses based on the data collected.
+Students learned how to examine the structure and function of the Sun and connected it with light, energy, and how it affects matter.
+The culminating event was a STEAM Fair.

 • Asking questions about how our world works and finding the answers;